divyaKh/CMPE255Project/4.Preprocessing/README.md

 Open the file and run all cells, and get the files.
 1) The file contains some techniques to preprocess the files.
 2) The functions have been designed for each steps.
-3) Users can preprocess the file by calling the functions in the main function and get the preprocessed file by saving the data frame in "train_preprocessed.csv" and "test_preprocessed.csv"
+3) Users can preprocess the file by calling the functions in the main function and get the preprocessed file by saving the data frame in `train_preprocessed.csv` and `test_preprocessed.csv`

 # PreProcessing Techniques used: